Where do I begin?

 What do you think Leonardo meant by this?
 Too much freedom can be daunting, having some set parameters actually encourages creative thinking for many people.

-These are comprehensive project ideas that can be developed over the first several months of the course, starting in the visual journal and developing material for the other 3 Course Components
+The first two, Sense of Place and Object Study are comprehensive assignments that can be developed over the first several months of the course, starting in the visual journal and developing material for the other 3 Course Components

-A Sense of Place An assignment that encourages exploration of the local environment: visual, physical and cultural.There is also a sample Unit Plan using this material: Unit Plan: Exploring Place and Culture
+A Sense of Place is an assignment that encourages exploration of the local environment: visual, physical and cultural.There is also a sample Unit Plan using this material: Unit Plan: Exploring Place and Culture

-Curating a Virtual Exhibition this complex and engaging assignment helps students become familiar with artists for the The Comparative Study, introduces ideas around Curatorial Practice and making connections, and can aid in Finding a Focus developing a personal direction in their own art work.
+Curating a Virtual Exhibition is a complex and engaging assignment that help students become familiar with artists for the The Comparative Study.
+It also introduces ideas around Curatorial Practice and making connections, and can aid in Finding a Focus developing a personal direction in their own art work.

-New resource: Elements of Drawing introduces students to basic drawing skills, art terminology and is a practical approach to the Formal Elements of Art This is a good skill building starter for students coming form different backgrounds and levels of ability.
+Elements of Drawing is a simpler introduction to basic drawing skills and terminology and a practical approach to the Formal Elements of Art This is a good skill building starter for students coming form different backgrounds and levels of ability.

 Overcoming fear of beginning

 Van Gogh on Facing a Blank Canvas:

 "Just slap anything on when you see a blank canvas staring you in the face like some imbecile.
 You don't know how paralyzing that is, that stare of a blank canvas is, which says to the painter, ‘You can't do a thing’.
 The canvas has an idiotic stare and mesmerizes some painters so much that they turn into idiots themselves.
 Many painters are afraid in front of the blank canvas, but the blank canvas is afraid of the real, passionate painter who dares and who has broken the spell of `you can't' once and for all.”